rpadovani/rpadovani.com/_posts/2015-02-28-scopes-arent-widgets.markdown

 But scopes will be better, because Google Now uses only one resource, Google, while scopes could use every resource on the web.

-At the moment, scopes miss some things Google Now has, like Flights search, but it misses some things scopes already provide.
+At the moment, scopes miss some things Google Now have, like flights search, but it misses some things scopes already provide.

 What?
 One of the biggest company on Earth doesn't have something a little